 Dr. Schaffner: If you think you have the flu and you’re in a high-risk category, don’t wait to tough it out.
 Call your doctor as soon as you feel sick.
 Many health-care professionals will prescribe an antiviral medication such as oseltamivir (Tamiflu) or zanamivir (Relenza) without even seeing you.
 This also prevents you from exposing other people in the doctor’s office to the flu.
 If you can’t reach your doctor, going to a walk-in “urgent care” or other type of clinic is an option.

-An antiviral works best if taken within 48 hours of symptom onset and can shave off about one day from a typical seven-to-10-day bout of the flu.
-If you have a chronic illness or compromised immune system, an antiviral can help prevent complications.
+New this year baloxavir marboxil (Xofluza), an antiviral that works similar to Tamiflu.
+The difference?
+You only need one dose of Xofluza for it to work—Tamiflu needs to be taken every 12 hours for five days to treat flu symptoms (once a day for 10 days to prevent flu symptoms).
+Xofluza is best if taken within 48 hours of symptom onset and can shave off about one day from a typical seven-to-10-day bout of the flu.
+Some people do experience mild side effects from the drug, including nausea, abdominal cramps and diarrhea.
+Important: If you have a chronic illness or compromised immune system, an antiviral can help prevent complications.
 It also makes it less likely that you’ll pass the virus to someone in your family.

 Relatively healthy individuals may be asked to take a while-you-wait diagnostic test at a doctor’s office or clinic to check for influenza infection.
 Here’s the tricky part: If this quick test comes back negative, you can still have the flu.
 That’s why your doctor may treat you for flu based on your symptoms and his/her clinical judgment, not just on the test, during flu season—and why you should directly ask your doctor about an antiviral or other treatment if he/she seems reluctant to treat you.